“Autoimmunity Explained – It’s All In The Cards”

 In his Presidential Address Prof Isenberg told the Association about the history of Systemic Lupus Erythematosus, about clinicopathological correlates in this disease, and about emerging translational advances in the field.
 He illustrated his talk with case studies, some of which posed serious ethical issues.
 Before his address a Jewish Medical Association UK bursary holder, Juliet Stevens (from Oxford, now a junior doctor) summarised her elective in Israel, explaining how research on cancer has led to new ideas about foetal implantation.

-Abigail’s elective report can be found here.
+Juliet’s elective report can be found here.